Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$: (Oriented) distance function and domains

 \section{(Oriented) distance function and $\mathscr C^{1,1}$ domains}

 Now we switch to the case of a bounded $\mathscr C^{1,1}$ domain in $\R^d$.
-For reader convenience we clarify that here we are using the following definition, however several (essentially equivalent) variants are available. \begin{definition} Let $\Omega\subset\R^d$ be a domain, then it is said to be a $\mathscr C^{1,1}$ domain iff the following holds true.
+For the reader's convenience we clarify that here we are using the following definition, however several (essentially equivalent) variants are available. \begin{definition} Let $\Omega\subset\R^d$ be a domain, then it is said to be a $\mathscr C^{1,1}$ domain iff the following holds.